|

 because it will jam the carburetor barrel and prevent it from turning.

-Be careful with this step so that you do not gouge the barrel.
+Be careful with this step so that you don't gouge the barrel.

 The stop screw should be threaded in so that it allows the barrel to